KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Emojis.md

 This article describes the KeyboardKit emoji engine.

-KeyboardKit provides you with an ``Emoji`` type that has unicode and emoji information, an emoji localization engine, etc.
+KeyboardKit provides you with an ``Emoji`` type that provides many emoji-related features.

-[KeyboardKit Pro][Pro] unlocks an emoji keyboard, as well as emoji categories, keyboards, skintones, version information, etc. Information about Pro features can be found at the end of this article.
+[KeyboardKit Pro][Pro] unlocks an emoji keyboard, as well as categories, keyboards, skintones, version information, etc. Information about Pro features can be found at the end of this article.

-## Emojis namespace

-KeyboardKit has an ``Emojis`` namespace that contains emoji-related types and views.
-KeyboardKit Pro adds more features to this namespace.

-The namespace doesn't contain protocols, open classes, or types that are meant to be exposed at the top-level.